Struct biodivine_lib_bdd::Bdd

 pub fn var_pick_random<R: Rng>(&self, variable: BddVariable, rng: &mut R) -> Bdd

-, but the preferred value is picked randomly using
+Same as bdd.var_pick, but the preferred value is picked randomly using

-the provided generator, instead of defaulting to false
+the provided generator, instead of defaulting to false.

-Note that this is not the same as having a random value picked on each path in the Bdd
+Note that this is not the same as having a random value picked on each path in the Bdd.

 Instead, there is one “global” value that is preferred on every path.